learningequality/kolibri-docs/docs/coach/index.rst

 Plan
 ~~~~

-Use the options in the **Plan** tab to create and manage the lessons, quizzes, and groups for the selected class.
+Use the options in the |edit| **Plan** tab to create and manage the lessons, quizzes, and groups for the selected class.

 .. toctree::
   :maxdepth: 1